nanikjava/articles/content/post/golangconcurrency.md

 <h3>Tee-Channel</h3>

 Takes a single input channel and an arbitrary number of output channels and duplicates each input into every output.
 When the input channel is closed, all outputs channels are closed.
-The [eapache](https://github.com/eapache) project provide this kind of pattern.
+The [eapache channels](https://github.com/eapache/channels/blob/master/channels.go#L120) project provide this kind of pattern.
 Following code snippet is the implementation.

 {{< highlight go >}}
 func tee(input SimpleOutChannel, outputs []SimpleInChannel, closeWhenDone bool) {